python/mypy/docs/source/error_codes.rst

 .. code-block:: python

-   # Assume 'foo' is defined in 'foolib', even though mypy
+   # 'foo' is defined in 'foolib', even though mypy can't see the
-   # can't see the definition.
+   # definition.
    from foolib import foo  # type: ignore[attr-defined]